 Most applicants propose to provide a cash match for the project.
-When this occurs, reimbursements for approved purposes are made on a pro-rata basis with the applicant being reimbursed for 85% of the presented invoiced cost.
+When this occurs, reimbursements for approved purposes are made on a pro-rata basis with the applicant being reimbursed for approved Grant Percentage of the presented invoiced cost.

 In-Kind Match